-PATA cables comes in two different designs 40-wire and 80-wire.
-With newer PATA storage devices the 80-wire connection is used while with older devices 40-pins works perfect.
+PATA cables come in two different designs 40-wire and 80-wire.
+With newer PATA storage devices the 80-wire connection is used while with older devices 40-pins works perfectly.
 Both have minor difference in them regarding the speed.
-But they have different colors as well like the 40-pin comes in black while other comes in black, gray, and blue.
+But they have different colors as well as the 40-pin comes in black while other comes in black, gray, and blue.

 The maximum speed of ATA-4 and UDMA-33 drives is 33 MB/s while the ATA-6 is capable to deal with 100 MB/s speeds.

-PATA cables are 18 inches in length which is 457milimeter.
+PATA cables are 18 inches in length which are 457milimeter.
 Molex is the power connected used with PATA storage drives and extends from the power supply to get enough power.

 You are going to need an adapter for these conversions:

 If you have older PATA device you can use SATA to molex power connector adapter with 15-pin cable connections.